Daves Barker man skirt

 Basically the sarong is a big piece of cloth, worn around the waist as a wrap skirt.
 And often it is a very cheap garment to be primarily worn on the beach.
 However, Sri Lanka based Lovi Ceylon offers a wide range of more sophisticated sarongs which looks like being more universally wearable and therefore might better appeal to men in our part of the world.
 LOVI CEYLON.

-So, should you (and your wife) be ok with someone probably putting you in some LGTBQ+ drawer, because this is what society should still do, when men are crossing the imaginary border between manly and (too) feminine, wear whatever skirt - or dress - you like.
-You can.
+So, should you (and your wife) be ok with someone probably putting you in some LGTBQ+ drawer, because this is what society shall still do, when men are crossing the imaginary border between manly and (too) feminine, you can wear whatever skirt - or dress - you like.
+It is no crime, and in a still more tolerating world you shouldn't face problems at all.
+Your choice, simply.

-The problems with women's skirts are not that they are designed for women, but that they, these years, tend to be very feminine, thin fabrics, floral motives, below knee-length.
-Further, women are most of the time wearing trusers, and when not, they'll wear a dress rather than a skirt.
-This means that the availability of skirts which might look masculine (enough) is close to zero.
+Further, women are most of the time wearing trousers, and when not, they'll wear a dress rather than a skirt.
+This means that the availability of skirts in general is limited, and those which might look masculine (enough) on a man, therefore, very few.
+But impossible to find a suitable skirt in the women's section it is in no way.

 A dress, just for the sake of good order?

-Men and women are shaped differently, men’s upper body being longer than women’s, just being one of the differences, and meaning that a dress should fit badly on a man or not fit at all.
+Men and women are shaped differently, men’s upper body being longer than women’s, just being one of the differences, and meaning that most dresses shall fit badly on a man or not fit at all.

 Conclusion

-Rather than buying a women's skirt just because you might save a few dollars or euros, go for a man skirt.
+Therefore, rather than buying a women's skirt just because you might save a few dollars or euros, you should consider a dedicated man skirt - would be my advice.

 Daves